PyrrhicShadow/SCP-Antimemetics-Division-Hub/README.md

 "Antimemetics Division Hub" by [qntm](https://scp-wiki.wikidot.com/qntm-s-author-page), from the SCP Wiki.
 Source: https://scp-wiki.wikidot.com/antimemetics-division-hub.
 Licensed under [CC-BY-SA](https://creativecommons.org/licenses/by-sa/3.0/).

-The source for individual stories are listed with the stories.
+The source for individual stories are listed in the file containing that story.